Tomomichi-H/flashdata/docs/paper.md

 As we look to the future, the potential enhancements and use-cases for FlashData seem boundless.
 With planned features such as the ability to provide WASM binaries for arbitrary program execution with metering, private data access via homomorphic encryption, and multi-party private key handling, FlashData is geared up to set new standards in the oracle space and redefine the landscape of blockchain-based applications.

 In conclusion, FlashData represents a pioneering leap in the oracle network design, leveraging the best of blockchain technology to create a truly decentralized, secure, and efficient data provision system.
-We believe this opens the door to countless possibilities and innovations in the world of smart contracts and beyond.* Appendix
+We believe this opens the door to countless possibilities and innovations in the world of smart contracts and beyond.